Messi scores superb 1st goal for PSG in 2-0 win against City - WHIZ News

 Then Messi lit up Parc des Princes with a glimpse of things to come, at the stadium where he scored his last Champions League goal for Barcelona last season.

-PSG tops Group A and is level with Club Brugge with four points.
+PSG tops Group A on goal difference and is level with Club Brugge with four points, while City is third with three points.
 Club Brugge won 2-1 at last-place Leipzig.

+City is at Brugge, and 2020 Champions League runner-up PSG hosts Leipzig on Oct.
+19.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports